-If you’ve shopped around recently for private student loans, you’ve probably found out that you need a healthy credit score, or a cosigner with good credit, to qualify.
-But what determines your credit rating?
+Are you wondering do student loans affect credit score?
 There are a variety of factors that are considered, including your payment history (ability to consistently pay your bills), amount owed, credit history (how long you have been using credit), the amount of new credit you possess and the types of credit (bank cards, gas cards, loans, etc) you carry.
 Your credit score will range between 300 and 900, with anything above 720 being considered a good score.

-Typically, each time you take out a student loan (semester, quarter, etc) it will be reported as a separate debt.
+Every time you may take out a student loan for each semester or quarter, each loan becomes reported as a separate debt even if all the loans are from the same lender.
+The multiple loan accounts may negatively impact your credit score.
 For example, if you are disbursed a loan payment each semester over four years, you are likely to see multiple student loan accounts on your credit report.
 This may have a negative impact on your score, as it will appear as though you have several accounts, even if they are through the same lender.

 Will paying off my loans early hurt my credit score?

 In addition, if you find you are having difficulty making your payments due to a financial hardship, and your lender approves you for a forbearance, you will not be reported for non-payment.
 If you ever feel you may miss a payment for any reason, always contact your loan servicer or provider and let them know.
 They will try to work with until you can get back on track.

 Not only will this damage your credit score, but it will be much more expensive to pay off your loans due to collection costs and actions such as wage garnishment are a real possibility.
 Of course, the easiest way to avoid getting into this situation is to keep your debt to a minimum and only take out what you absolutely need for college.
 Do a little research to find the best student loan rates, borrow federal student loans first and don’t forget to check out possible scholarships!